Ruddock-Loves-Making/ruddock-crest-plaque/README.md

 Please note that the `separate` files are two whole objects, so (possibly depending on your slicer) the middle layers between the bottom of the `top` and the top of the `base` will be printed as whole layers.
 The `double` files are "hollow" and so infill will fill the gap between the bottom and the top, as if the crest were a single solid printed with infill.

+Copious amounts of brim are recommended to ensure adhesion when printing.
+A wipe-and-prime tower may be desirable for dual extrusion prints.

 &nbsp;
 <p align="center">
   <img src=/img/crest-blue.jpg width="328" height="246"/><br>